 Explore

-How to structure your product development team
+How to structure your product team for success

-Last updated: September 2023
+Last updated: December 2024

-Read on to learn more about the different functions that make up a product development team and how to structure your organization for product development success.
+Read on to learn more about the different functions that make up a product team and how to structure your organization for product development success.

-Who makes up a product development team?
+What is a product team?

 Key roles within a product development team

-Less mature companies, for example, might not have dedicated product development teams.
-Instead, each group in the organization works in a silo — completing the tasks for their specific stage of the product lifecycle.
-Communication with teammates in other functional areas may be irregular or inconsistent.
+But some larger or more mature organizations try to get away with this, too, letting each functional group work in a silo and complete tasks for its specific stage of the product lifecycle.
 The problem with this approach is that teams can have divergent goals or sets of priorities.
+And communication might be irregular or inconsistent.
 This makes it difficult to align everyone working on the product around what customers need and how you will work together to deliver it.

 Collaboration is key.
-Building a product that delights users at every touchpoint of the customer journey requires clear ownership and a solid understanding of what each role on the product development team entails.
+Building a product that delights users at every touchpoint of the customer journey requires clear ownership and a solid understanding of what each role on the product team entails.
 No matter the products or offerings you are responsible for, delivering a Complete Product Experience (CPE) is what matters in the end.
 By integrating diverse perspectives and gaining a holistic understanding of every customer touchpoint, you can make better decisions about the product and deliver an exceptional user experience.

 Function